 - If you are attempting to crash a full hybrid class, ask the instructor for the add code at your on-campus meeting.

-Online: You will not see your course in Canvas until your instructor has made it available to students.
+Remote/Online: You will not see your course in Canvas until your instructor has made it available to students.
 Your fully online course should be available in Canvas by 10am on the first day of the term.
 If not, kindly email your instructor to inform them the course is not published, keeping netiqutte in mind.
 If you do not receive a timely response, please contact the Online Learning Center for assistance.

 - If you are attempting to crash a full online class, email the instructor directly to request an add code from the contact information provided for the class in WebAdvisor.